MP Estate Planning UK

 Settlor, Trustee, and Beneficiary

-The settlor is the individual who sets up the trust, typically by transferring assets into it.
-This person is also sometimes referred to as the grantor or donor.
-The trustee is responsible for managing the trust according to the terms outlined in the trust deed.
-Trustees have a fiduciary duty to act in the best interests of the beneficiaries.
-The beneficiaries are those who benefit from the trust, receiving income or assets as defined by the trust’s terms.
+The settlor is the individual who creates the trust and transfers assets into it.
+In English law, this person is always referred to as the settlor (not the “grantor” — that’s an American term).
+The trustee is the person (or persons) who holds legal ownership of the trust assets and manages them according to the terms set out in the trust deed.
+Trustees have a fiduciary duty to act in the best interests of the beneficiaries — this is a legal obligation, not optional.
+The beneficiaries are those who stand to benefit from the trust, receiving income, capital, or the use of trust assets as the trust deed directs.

 RoleDescription

-SettlorThe individual who establishes the trust and transfers assets into it.
+SettlorThe individual who creates the trust and transfers property into it.
+Can also serve as a trustee to retain involvement in decision-making.

 Trust Deed Explained

 For more detailed information on how to fund a trust in the UK, you can visit https://mpestateplanning.uk/how-to-fund-a-trust-in-the-uk/.
-This resource provides comprehensive guidance on the process, including the importance of the trust deed and the roles of the parties involved.
+This resource provides comprehensive guidance on the process, including the importance of the trust deed and the distinction between transferring legal title and beneficial interest.

 property ownership trust